bjkamrat/myrepo/Github_week_pres1.md

 # Start by making a repo in GitHub
 * This will be done using the same exact method as before

-# New RStudio Project via git clone
+# Chapter 15: New RStudio Project via git clone

 ::::::::::{.columns}
 :::{.column}